How to Spend 4–5 Days in Oaxaca City: The Ultimate Itinerary

-Oaxaca City (Oaxaca de Juárez) is arguably one of the best places to visit in Mexico, and in this 4-day or 5-day itinerary, I’m going to show you exactly why!
+Oaxaca City (Oaxaca de Juárez) is arguably one of the best places to visit in Mexico.
+In this 4 to 5-day itinerary, I’m going to show you exactly why!

 From its diverse indigenous cultures to its world-famous gastronomy to its sprawling, colorful markets, Oaxaca City offers plenty to discover, love, and experience in just a few days!